kylefdoherty/petalumagap/README.md

 ## TODO
-- make bg images work on mobile
+- retargeting pixels

+- Setup email

+## DEV TOOLS TODOS
 - setup ability to build static site and push to S3
-- Setup email

 - setup linter
 - setup prettier

-## ALL IDEAS
+- setup testing
+- setup flow

+## NICE TO HAVES
+- setup Bulma settings to use fonts and colors I want
 - create SEO checklist
 - create a content plan & map to SEO terms
-- create FeatureStats component
-- setup Bulma settings to use fonts and colors I want
-- retargeting pixels
 - add city to winery card on wineries page
 - Make it a progressive app
+- create FeatureStats component

+## ALL IDEAS

 - audit the site for keywords, links, etc.
-- setup testing
-- setup flow

 ## DONE